Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: Are there any additional projects on the horizon for Closed Sessions you can share about at this time?

 RTC: That is a hard question because it is very difficult for me to celebrate myself, or celebrate Closed Sessions - I have always been very subconscious about promotion.
 It is a necessary evil, but I still have a really hard time with it.
 I wrestled a lot with doing this party, and it has undergone many revisions.
 But at the end of the day, I wanted to provide a space to bring everyone together and take a second to reflect.
 And also just a moment to say, ‘there.
 I did it.
 I kept this label alive for 15 years.’
-Do I have another 15 in the tank, I don’t know, but we’ll see lol…
+Do I have another 15 in the tank?
+I don’t know.
+It could end at any moment, and the community support is the key to keeping Closed Sessions going.

 TD: Lastly for now, can you give our audience a playlist of 15 Closed Sessions’ essentials?